liferay/liferay-docs/develop/learning-paths/articles/08-using-alloyui-in-your-application/01-using-aui-validator.markdown

 Before users submit your form, you should make sure that they have filled out all of the required fields.
-Your front-end form validation should indicate which fields are required and should highlight the required fields if the user tries to submit the form with required fields left empty.
+Your front-end form validation should indicate which fields are required and should highlight the required fields if the user tries to submit the form with one or more of the required fields left blank.
 For email addresses, your form validation should check that the user entered a valid address.
 Your form validation should also allow you to restrict the number of characters that can be entered into a field.
 The number of remaining characters for the field should be displayed to the user.
 With AlloyUI, it's easy to implement all of these form validation features.
-Once you've implemented form validation, users' attempts to submit invalid forms will be caught before an HTTP request is sent to your Liferay server.
+Once you've implemented form validation, users' attempts to submit invalid forms will be caught by the browser, before a request is sent to your Liferay server.

 You'll implement form validation with AlloyUI in two steps.
 First, you'll use the AlloyUI validator tag to specify required fields and fields that require a